Michigan State to pay Larry Nassar victims $500 million in settlements

-Michigan State University has settled hundreds of lawsuits filed against it by the survivors of Larry Nassar's sexual assaults, according to multiple sources with knowledge.
+Michigan State University has settled hundreds of lawsuits filed against it by the survivors of MSU doctor Larry Nassar's sexual assaults.

-Attorney Jamie White, who represented dozens of women who sued the university, confirmed the settlement.
+The settlement, which covers all 332 current claimants, will cost Michigan State $500 million.
+The school will pay $425 million now and hold $75 million in reserve in case other Nassar victims come forward.

-He said $425 million is to be paid now and $75 million will be held in reserve.
+MSU will now work on how it will pay the settlement, MSU spokeswoman Emily Guerrant told the Free Press.

-White said this is a chance for the women to begin to move forward.
+Survivor attorney James White said this is a chance for the survivors to begin to move forward.

 “I don’t think they can ever be made whole, but this is a step in the right direction,” he said.

-The settlement will be formally announced Wednesday following two days of closed-door mediation sessions between lawyers for the university and the survivors.
+The settlement was announced Wednesday, after the Detroit Free Press published news of the settlement, following two days of closed-door mediation sessions between lawyers for the university and the survivors.

-Nassar was sentenced to 60 years in federal prison on child pornography charges and is in a maximum-security federal prison in Tucson, Ariz.
+Nassar stands accused of molesting dozens of female student athletes while he was a doctor at MSU.
+He was sentenced Dec.
+7, 2017 to 60 years in federal prison on child pornography charges and is currently in a maximum-security federal prison in Tucson, Ariz.
 He also faces a 40- to 175-year sentence issued in Ingham County and a 40- to 125-year sentence from Eaton County, where he was charged with a total of 10 sexual assaults.
 Those sentences will not begin until he finishes the federal sentence.

-How MSU will pay for the settlement is under careful scrunity by parents, students, alumni and financial rating agencies.
+How MSU will pay for the settlement is under careful scrutiny by parents, students, alumni and financial rating agencies.

 Interim President John Engler has long said the costs will be covered by tuition and state aid.
 Lawmakers have said no state aid should be used.